 Heart and circulatory system activities can be used at any time, but it’s fun to have a special unit or mini unit in February for Heart Month, whether you call it American Heart Month, Heart Smart Month, or Heart Health Month.

 I used a large plastic tray and quick sticks from Montessori Services.
 I used the free immune system 3-part cards from Mixing Playdough to make labels for the “red blood cells” and “white blood cells.”
+(Update: The printable from Mixing Playdough is no longer available.
+You could use different red and white blood cell images, such as images from this free printable at Teachers Pay Teachers.)
 I liked Discovery Moments’ idea of using red pony beads to represent the red blood cells.

 Be sure to see my post with links to my Montessori Services product reviews.